ericmiranda7/mydb/README.md

 Computer science is all about tradeoffs and this becomes very evident when by trying to solve a con, we introduce a bunch more!

-> Note: I ignore a lot of details, such as concurrent writes, complex key-value data, etc. to focus
+> Note: I ignore a lot of details, such as concurrent writes, complex key-value data, reading while merging, etc. to focus
 > on the broader algorithmic ideas

 # Implementations